lyc0826/COMIGHT/README.md

 #### **Compare Excel Worksheets**

 - Compares data with identical record keys and column fields between starting data worksheets and ending data worksheets, listing the differences (and calculating the percentage change for numerical data).
-The starting and ending data worksheets must have the same structure, and be arranged in the same sequence in 2 workbooks.
+The starting and ending data worksheets must have the same structure, and be arranged in the same sequence in two workbooks.
 Records must be unique (no duplicate record keys).

 ### Document